Suor/Suor.github.io/source/_posts/2013-10-08-abstracting-control-flow.markdown

 ## Abstractions

 Let's start from the beginning.
-What do we do to build new abstraction?
+What do we do to build a new abstraction?

 1. Select a piece of functionality or behavior.
 2. Name it.